01-edu/public/subjects/bezero/README.md

 ### Instructions

-- Write a function that takes a slice of integers and returns the same slice by initializing all the elements to 0.
+Write a function that takes a slice of integers as an argument and returns the same slice by initializing all the elements to 0.
 - If the slice is empty, return an empty slice.

 ### Expected function